 At Home Program Respite Benefits

-The At Home Program provides funding to purchase respite care for eligible children.
-Families may choose the type of respite services that best suit their needs, either in their home or at another location.
+The At Home Program provides funding to purchase respite services for eligible children.
+Families may choose the type of respite services that best suit their needs.

 The program does not cover services that are:

 - Provided by a parent of the child

 - Provided by any other Ministry of Children and Family Development program

 The program is also not intended to provide services that are required as a result of the parent’s paid or unpaid employment, training, or education.